2017 is fully underway and I am quite literally watching the days fly by on the food hygiene labels which I have to date a hundred times a day.

 Summary of the road to success:

 Left behind Rainbow Cafe in September, sadly, it is now on its last legs, run solely by mother and daughter.
-Lovely place but ice berg lettuce and budget tea bags don’t cut the mustard these days, especially not in the gentrified Clifton.
+Lovely place but ice berg lettuce and budget tea bags don’t cut the mustard these days, especially not in affluent Clifton.
 Afraid that we might have come to the end of the Rainbow, it’ll never sell to a prospective cafe owner and will likely be turned into offices.
 Spent autumn and a good chunk of winter either in Calais or floating about in Bristol/ Sevenoaks.
 Enjoyed being a housewife a surprising amount, somehow the days flew by.
 Mature graduate life primarily consists of an ale and cake addiction.
 Strange feeling to be in the same city but with a totally new perspective, happy to be detached from the student life but nostalgic for the departed.
 Deadline worries have become replaced by monetary or employability concerns.
 Went to a couple of disastrous trial shifts which entailed washing up in Kuch (for a bewildered Persian owner who insisted that I didn’t want the job) and making cakes in Rosemarino (where I confused fahrenheit with celsius when trying to make caramel).
 Embarrassing, though, thank god that I did because a few weeks later the owner of Pinkmans decided to give me a shot and I’ve somehow managed to land on my feet in this ‘loco’ but remarkable establishment.

 Pinkmans have literally nailed the market, providing an extensive range of freshly baked sourdough bread and pizzas as well as a stunning array of high end but affordable cakes made by pastry chefs trained in michelin star kitchens.
 The breakfast menu incorporates all of the current food trends from the classic avocado and smoked salmon on gluten free cornbread, to the exotic shakshuka and irresistible custard dipped brioche with maple syrup bacon.
 The day then rolls on through pizza and cake until evening where the well priced cocktails and pizzas/ tagines/ meatballs attract a consistent crowd.
 The interior is so well done that you are incredulous to discover that it is a start up business, the lighting is perfect and the space is informal and trendy, without trying too hard.
 The open kitchen invites curios spectators; mutually relaxing for both spaces.